scignscape/Rinc-XOA/README.md

 for $\color{#a65450}\mathrm{GIS}$ displays.

-    During this work I identified a series of errors with the $\color{#a65450}\mathrm{TRI}$ encoding and documentation, so another layor of components implemented for this project involved mapping $\color{#a65450}\mathrm{TRI}$-related $\color{#a65450}\mathrm{PDF}$ files to $\color{#a65450}\mathrm{SVG}$, so that I could superimpose annotations identifying the $\color{#a65450}\mathrm{TRI}$ problems and how they could be corrected in code.
+    During this work I identified a series of errors with the $\color{#a65450}\mathrm{TRI}$ encoding and documentation, so another layer of components implemented for this project involved mapping $\color{#a65450}\mathrm{TRI}$-related $\color{#a65450}\mathrm{PDF}$ files to $\color{#a65450}\mathrm{SVG}$, so that I could superimpose annotations identifying the $\color{#a65450}\mathrm{TRI}$ problems and how they could be corrected in code.